SanderVocke/qoverage/README.md

 Data is collected into global variables in a .js library import.

-Gathering the tracked data is a bit tricky because it seems that there is no built-in file IO mechanism in QML (except via file:// HTTP requests, but it seems that doesn't work when called during application exit).
+Gathering the tracked data is a tricky because the data somehow needs to be extracted at the instrumented app's runtime.
+Some problems:

+* it seems that there is no built-in file IO mechanism in QML (except via file:// HTTP requests)
-In order to keep this simple without needing any binary plugins, the data is simply output to the console.log output and parsed.
+* it seems that using console.log or the mentioned HTTP request-based file IO does not work when called during an appliction.aboutToQuit() handler from a global Javascript object.

+The preference is to keep it simple without any binary QML plugins used.
+The only method found was to raise javascript errors with the required coverage data in the exception message.
+This is done for each instrumented file, so it will clutter your console output with so-called errors but allow Qoverage to collect it.